ShaiModingGit/SearchWindow/README.md

 originally created by nancex. now moded by shai sarfaty as it was a good baseline to developed from.

-With this extension, you can easily search files by their names and open them in the editor and filter by file sufix. command "showSearch" exist for your keybinding comfort to Show windoq and Focus on the search text box.
+With this extension, you can easily search files by their names and open them in the editor and filter by file sufix. command "showSearch" exist for your key binding comfort to Show window and Focus on the search text box.

 ![gif1](https://github.com/ShaiModingGit/SearchWindow/blob/master/1.gif?raw=true)